-These proposals grew out of a request by one of the Company's recently appointed independent directors, prior to the Company's receipt of any shareholder proposals, that a review be undertaken of the advantages and disadvantages of changing the Company's state of incorporation from California to Delaware.
+This proposal grew out of a request by one of the Company's recently appointed independent directors, prior to the receipt of any shareholder proposals, that a review be undertaken of the advantages and disadvantages of changing the Company's state of incorporation from California to Delaware.
 On August 19, 2003, the Board met to discuss the results of the review.
-On October 6, 2003, the Board again met and unanimously determined that the Proposed Reincorporation and the Proposed Anti-takeover Measures, as defined below, were in the best interest of the Company and its shareholders and approved the Agreement and Plan of Merger, Delaware Certificate of Incorporation and Delaware Bylaws attached hereto as Annexes A, B and C, respectively.
+On October 6, 2003, the Board again met and unanimously determined that the Proposed Reincorporation, as that term is defined below, was in the best interest of the Company and its shareholders and approved the Agreement and Plan of Merger, Delaware Certificate of Incorporation and Delaware Bylaws attached hereto as Annexes A, B and C, respectively.

-The Board has unanimously approved and, for the reasons described below, recommends that the shareholders approve a change in the Company's state of incorporation from California to Delaware as described in Proposal Three(A) below (the "Reincorporation Proposal" or the "Proposed Reincorporation").
+The Board has unanimously approved and, for the reasons described below, recommends that the shareholders approve a change in the Company's state of incorporation from California to Delaware (the "Reincorporation Proposal" or the "Proposed Reincorporation").
 The Proposed Reincorporation would be accomplished by merging Farmer Bros.
 Co. (the "Company" or "Farmer Bros.
 California") into Farmer Bros.
 Co., a wholly-owned Delaware subsidiary ("Farmer Bros.
-Delaware"), newly-formed for this purpose.
-Concurrently with the Reincorporation Proposal, the Board has unanimously approved, and recommends that the Shareholders approve, the inclusion of certain anti-takeover measures described in Proposals Three(B)-(F) below (the "Proposed Anti-takeover Measures") in the Delaware Certificate (as defined below) and the Delaware Bylaws (as defined below).
+Delaware"), newly formed for this purpose.

 Because Farmer Bros.
-Delaware will be governed by the Delaware General Corporation Law (the "DGCL") if the Reincorporation Proposal and the Proposed Anti-takeover Measures are approved, the Proposed Reincorporation will result in certain changes in the rights of shareholders.
-These differences are summarized in Proposal Three(A) under the section entitled "Comparison of the Charters and Bylaws of Farmer Bros.
+Delaware will be governed by the Delaware General Corporation Law (the "DGCL") if the Reincorporation Proposal is approved, the Proposed Reincorporation will result in certain changes in the rights of shareholders.
+These differences are summarized in the sections below entitled "Comparison of the Charters and Bylaws of Farmer Bros.
 California and Farmer Bros.
 Delaware" and "Significant Differences Between the Corporation Laws of California and Delaware."